-We identified one completed study with results (clinicaltrials.gov identifier: NCT02598128; Freedman, 2017a), one completed open-label study (Absorption and Safety with Sustained Use of RELiZORB Evaluation [ASSURE] study; clinicaltrials.gov identifier: NCT02750501), and two related guidelines from the Cystic Fibrosis Foundation (Borowitz, 1995, updated online 2016; Schwarzenberg, 2016).
+We identified one completed study with results (clinicaltrials.gov identifier: NCT02598128; Freedman, 2017a) and one completed open-label study (Absorption and Safety with Sustained Use of RELiZORB Evaluation [ASSURE] study; clinicaltrials.gov identifier: NCT02750501).
 The evidence for the safety and efficacy of RELiZORB consists of a single crossover study of 33 adult and pediatric patients in stable health with cystic fibrosis and confirmed exocrine pancreatic insufficiency who receive ongoing enteral nutrition and pancreatic enzyme replacement therapy (Freedman, 2017a).
 The study duration was 27 days.
 Fat absorption was measured by total plasma docosahexaenoic acid + eicosapentaenoic acid concentrations.